 Outreach is conducted among Provincetown and outer Cape fishermen and shellfish farmers to define key issues and build the foundation for cooperative research partnerships.
 Outreach efforts have been supported by Sailors’ Snug Harbor of Boston, the Cape Cod Five Cents Savings Bank Charitable Foundation, and the Newman’s Own Foundation, and has led to a variety of collaborative research projects:

 Environmental Effects on Distribution of Squid and Finfish

 Subtidal Shellfish Aquaculture

 Seal Interactions with Fisheries

-The Marine Fisheries Research program is part of the Department of Ecology and works in collaboration with other CCS projects and programs, including the Marine Policy department and the Marine Debris program:
+The Marine Fisheries Research program is part of the Department of Ecology and works in collaboration with other CCS projects and programs, including the Marine Geology and Marine Policy departments and the Marine Debris program:

 Bogomolni, A., G. Early, K. Matassa, O. Nichols, and L. Sette.
 2010.
 Gulf of Maine seals– populations, problems and priorities.
 Woods Hole Oceanographic Institution Technical Report 2010-06.

 Nichols, O. C. 2011.
 Involve fishermen from the start to build strong research partnerships.
 Commercial Fisheries News 38 (7): 24.